 $ nerd job logs d3d-run Part I - Initialisation Time Dep.
 Data module... runid : f34 Part II - Creating intermediate files...
 Part III - Initialisation of the Execution module...

 $ nerd dataset download --output-of d3d-run <target_dir> Downloading (Step 1/2): 972.80 KB / 972.80 KB [=======] 100.00% 0s Unarchiving (Step 2/2): 972.80 KB / 972.80 KB [=======] 100.00% 0s Downloaded 1 dataset

 You’ve run a Delft3D simulation.
 Awesome!

-You can run another simulation or use your own image.
+You can run another simulation or use your one of our other applications.